gravitational/teleport/rfd/0136-modern-signature-algorithms.md

   * host CA
     * SSH: Ed25519
     * TLS: ECDSA with NIST P-256
+  * database client CA
+    * TLS: 2048-bit RSA
+      * some databases (snowflake) can only trust RSA CAs.
   * database CA
     * TLS: 2048-bit RSA
-      * it's necessary to use RSA for our Snowflake integration, maybe others
+      * not clear if all our supported databases can load certs signed by an ECDSA CA - with testing maybe we can update this.
   * OpenSSH CA
     * SSH: Ed25519
   * JWT CA